jak2030/recurse-coding-exercise/README.md

 make setup
 ```

-Which takes care of installing dependencies for the React web app, the Python Flask API, as well as the parsing and model training Python scripts.
+which takes care of installing dependencies for the React web app, the Python Flask API, and the data extraction and model training Python scripts.

-## Run the ETLA pipeline
+## Running the ETLA pipeline

 To run the 'extract transform load analyze' pipeline that parses data from various Shakespeare and Twitter sources, trains the raw text into a Markov model and writes a JSON-serialized version to a file, you'll need your own [Twitter API credentials](https://developer.twitter.com/en/apply-for-access.html).